dmytro-y-dev/binvcs/Readme.md

 `binvcs commit [--checkpoint] <commentary>`        - commit files to head.
 If `checkpoint` flag is set then create a checkpoint for future rollback.
 `binvcs diff <first-commit-id> <second-commit-id>` - display differences between commits.
 `binvcs status`                                    - display current stage status.
-`binvcs show branches`                             - display all available branches of repository.
+`binvcs branches`                                  - display all available branches of repository.
 `binvcs branch <branch-id>`                        - switch to other branch or create new branch.
 `binvcs unstage`                                   - clear stage.
 `binvcs help`                                      - show brief help on commands.
-`binvcs show checkpoints`                          - display all available checkpoints.
+`binvcs checkpoints`                               - display all available checkpoints.
 `binvcs rollback <commit-id>`                      - rollback changes to the state of project at time of commit.
 Commit must have a checkpoint to enable rollback.
 `binvcs uncheckpoint <commit-id>`                  - make commit unrollable (if you need to free space from old checkpoints).
 `binvcs checkpoint <commentary>`                   - shortcut for `binvcs commit --checkpoint <commentary>`.